 - Host Healthcare

-You’ll need to renew your license online every two years and complete 30 clock hours of continuing education during the renewal period.
+You’ll need to renew your license online every two years upon the completion of 30 clock hours of continuing education.

 The Rhode Island SLP board accepts continuing education credits approved by the American Speech-Language-Hearing Association in the form of conferences, conventions, seminars, academic courses, and webinars.